-7 Foods To Eat The Night Before If You're Planning To Wake Up Early For A Workout
+7 Foods To Eat The Night Before A Workout So You Can Slay The Early Bird Game

 Working out first thing in the morning is an impressive habit to adopt.
 Of course, it's one I'm not always able to maintain, since rousing from bed to get running with the birds can, at times, feel like a physical impossibility.
 That said, I can't argue it's a pretty great way to kickstart the day, so I've learned there are certain ways to prepare for such a badass habit that make it easier to sustain.
 For one, there are foods to eat the night before your workout that really support giving your all at the break of dawn.